What is the gift tax?

 - Decide which gifts you must report

 - Fill out Form 709 either online through MyExpatTaxes or on paper and then mail the form to the IRS

 - Sign and date the return

-Form 709 is an annual return that can be filed between January 1st through April 15th, the year after the gift was made.
+Any US citizen can file Form 709 on their annual return between January 1st through April 15th, the year after the gift was made.
 Please note that if April 15th falls on a holiday or weekend, it may be filed the following business day.